-Friday- Sunday May 2nd - 4th
+Friday- Sunday April 19th - 21st

-Friday - Sunday May 9th - 11th
+Friday - Sunday April 26th - 28th

-Friday - Sunday May 16th - 18th
+Friday - Sunday May 3rd - 5th

-The IDC will consist of nine days of intensive training, classroom, pool, open water, and will require candidates to make preparations for class assignments outside of scheduled class hours.
+The IDC will consist of eight days of intensive training, classroom, pool, open water, and will require candidates to make preparations for class assignments outside of scheduled class hours.
 The average class day will begin at 8am and run eight to ten hours.
 Due to the demanding nature of the course, it is highly recommended attendees not schedule additional commitments during the IDC.
 Professional attire is expected of candidates attending the IDC; tank tops, cut-off jeans, offensive or revealing attire is not acceptable.

 Following successful completion of the IDC, Instructor Candidates will be eligible to attend a PADI Instructor Examination (IE).
 After passing the IE, they will earn the certification of PADI Open Water Scuba Instructor.